 - Extras: GOOD

-The Flight of the Phoenix (1965) is available now on Blu-ray priced £8.58 from Amazon (as of date of review)
+The Flight of the Phoenix (1965) is available now on blu-ray.

 For those of you yet to see the film I’ll leave you with a little taster with the trailer…